December 2001 riots in Argentina: 20 December

-What had begun as rioting by unemployed and leftist-leaning groups had turned into a middle-class protest with the cacerolazos, and the resignation of Cavallo did nothing to calm down the situation.
-The De la Rúa administration had agreed with the military to participate in an emergency handing-out of food, however, the plan failed due to lack of cooperation from the Ministry of Social Development.
+What had begun as rioting by unemployed and leftist-leaning groups had turned into a middle-class protest with the cacerolazos, and the resignation of Cavallo did nothing to calm the situation.
+The De la Rúa administration had agreed with the military to participate in an emergency handout of food, however, the plan failed due to lack of cooperation from the Ministry of Social Development.

 Throughout the morning, groups of protesters converged on Plaza de Mayo despite the state of siege.
 The Federal Police, acting under orders from the government, proceeded to try to control the protests.
 An attempt by a federal judge to halt police operations was disregarded, and the situation worsened with the arrival of new groups of protesters.

 As violence expanded, President De la Rúa tried to impose censorship on all news outlets from Buenos Aires.
 The idea was to use the state of siege to force the television networks to stop transmitting current events and broadcast emergency programming.
 This plan also failed because De la Rúa's own Media Secretary refused to carry out his instructions.
 The state's repression was thus broadcast both within Argentina and abroad, causing further mobilizations toward the Plaza.

 Violent incidents between the police and protesters spread throughout the country.
 The most notorious ones took place at the Plaza de Mayo, where five people were killed.

-With his options steadily being reduced, De la Rúa went onto national television at 4 p.m. to offer the Peronists to join the government and try to bring some peace to the country.
+With his options steadily being reduced, De la Rúa went on national television at 4 p.m. to offer the Peronists to join the government and try to bring some peace to the country.
 At that time, a caucus of Peronist governors was taking place at a country villa in the province of San Luis.
 Three hours later, Humberto Roggero, head of the Peronist bloc of the House of Deputies, announced that the Peronist Party would not be a part of a "government of national unity".

 When he heard the Peronists' response, De la Rúa decided to resign from office.
-The situation on Plaza de Mayo (right in front of the Casa Rosada, the Presidential Palace) was still too violent for De la Rúa to leave by car to his official residence at Olivos.
+The situation on the Plaza de Mayo (in front of the Casa Rosada, the Presidential Palace) was still too violent for De la Rúa to leave by car to his official residence at Olivos.
 Thus, the President's security detail decided to take him out of the Casa Rosada on board an Air Force helicopter.
 The iconic images of De la Rúa's "escape" by helicopter were broadcast throughout the country.
 The violence slowly abated.
 By the end of the day, 26 people had died, five of them in Buenos Aires.

 With Álvarez having resigned a year earlier, the President Pro-Tempore of the Senate, Ramón Puerta, took over as Interim President until Congress could appoint a successor to De la Rúa.